miLibris/flask-rest-jsonapi/docs/resource_manager.rst

     :methods: a list of methods this resource manager can handle.
 If you don't specify any method, all methods are handled.
     :decorators: a tuple of decorators plugged to all methods that the resource manager can handle

-You can plug additional decorators to each methods with this optional attributes:

-* **get_decorators**: a list of decorators to plug to the get method
-* **post_decorators**: a list a decorators plugged to the post method
-* **patch_decorators**: a list a decorators plugged to the patch method
-* **delete_decorators**: a list a decorators plugged to the delete method

-You can also provide default schema kwargs to each resource manager methods with this optional attributes:
+You can provide default schema kwargs for each resource manager methods with this optional attributes:

 * **get_schema_kwargs**: a dict of default schema kwargs in get method
 * **post_schema_kwargs**: a dict of default schema kwargs in post method